amanraj41/neuropathology-dl/QUICKSTART.md

 # 🚀 Quick Start Guide

-This guide will help you get started with the Neuropathology Detection System quickly.
+Get started with the Neuropathology Detection System in minutes.

 ## Prerequisites